tremor-rs/tremor-runtime/static/language/epilog/modcomment.md

 ### Example

-Module level comments are used throughput the tremor standard library and used as part of our document generation process.
+Module level comments are used throughout the tremor standard library and used as part of our document generation process.

 Here is a modified snippet from the standard library to illustrate